DhavalKotak/dhavalkotak.github.io/_posts/2014-3-3-Hello-World.md

 ![]({{site.baseurl}}/images/mustacchio/root.png)

 And that's it.
 We got root.
 This was a fun box.
 Though i have to admit i had to take some hints on the way but still it was a great learning experience.
+Hope you enjoyed this as well :)